World’s best hikes

 3. Lower Yosemite Falls, U.S.A

 Any serious nature lover will have Yosemite National Park high on their bucket list.
-However, you don’t have to be a serious hiker to enjoy its spectacular surrounds.
+However, you don’t have to be a serious hiker to enjoy its spectacular surroundings.

 The Lower Yosemite Falls trail takes less than three kilometres from Yosemite Village, and ends at the fifth tallest waterfall in the world.
 According to The Yosemite National Park website, the waterfall is ten times taller than Niagra Falls and nearly twice as tall as the Empire State Building.